guettli/scrum/README.md

 * Second level, blue: Should: What should have been done
 * Third level: green: Action-items.
 Who does what during the next days.

+It is important that this is not about plaming people.
+It is about finding ways to improve the processes.
+The moderator (Scrum Master) should remind the participants if the mood gets non-professional.

 ![post-mortem-timeline](post-mortem.png)